How Adidas Makes Shoes

 The shoe may have a plastic or fabric part installed on top of the tongue to protect the surface from damage and drift during the lasting operations.

 While the upper is being lasted, the sole unit is being prepared.
 In this case, a rubber sheet sole is combined with the EVA foam cushioning component cemented inside.
 This is done in a separate process that’s called stock fitting.

 Primer and Cement

-Once the upper is lasted tightly, and the outside unit is complete, the two pieces come together.
+Once the upper has lasted tightly, and the outside unit is complete, the two pieces come together.
 The rubber sole unit will receive a coating of primer and cement.
 The outsole will get its own special primer designed for EVA and rubber.
 The shoe upper is also prepared with its own special primer and cement.

 After the contact cement and primer are completely dried in the heating tunnels, the two pieces are joined together by hand.
 A skilled worker aligns the upper and outsole together then places the shoe in a hydraulic press.

-The shoe will have 3 pressing operations; usually, all done with one machine.
+The shoe will have 3 pressing operations, usually all done with one machine.
 A vertical press, toe and heel press, and side pressing.
 This ensures there is full contact between the upper and outsole.
 Once the shoe is pressed together, it is often put in the cooling tunnel to set the glue.

 After the cooling tunnel, a shoe de-lasting machine is used to push the last out of the shoe without wrinkling the upper.